apigee/api-platform-samples/learn-edge/proxy-3/README.md

             <APIKey ref="request.queryparam.apikey"/>
         </VerifyAPIKey>
     ```

+  Can you see that this policy looks for an API key in a query parameter called `apikey`?

 * In the `apiproxy/proxies/default.xml` file, we **attach the policy** to the ProxyEndpoint's Preflow.
 Just remember that the Preflow is the first flow that is executed when a new request comes in to Apigee Edge.
 So, the first thing that happens on Edge is that it checks to see if the API key is valid.